Mohammad-Elahi/Flip-Image-Error-Visualizer/README.md

 ### Setup
 1. **Download the repository**

-2. **Create Reference and Test folders** in the Flip folder and put your images in those.
+2. In the Flip folder put your Reference and Test images in **Reference_image and Test_image folders**.

 3. **Open VSCode and create a new Python file**.